Fantasy Monsters

 Fantasy Monsters is a set of miniatures published by Grenadier subsidiary Pinnacle Products.

 Contents

-Fantasy Monsters is a boxed set containing eleven scale model metal figures, with water-based paint in eight colors, two plastic trays, a brush, and painting instructions.
+Fantasy Monsters is a boxed set containing eleven scale model metal figures, with water-based paint in eight colors, two plastic storage trays, a paintbrush, and painting instructions.

 Reception

 Steve Jackson reviewed Fantasy Monsters in The Space Gamer No. 62.
 Jackson commented that "Recommended, especially as a gift for a friend whom you'd like to start in the miniatures hobby."